 With good reason, French people love dogs and – like children – they’re welcome practically anywhere, including in many restaurants.
 We’ve tied Chloe up outside boulangeries whilst we went in and they’ve looked surprised that we bothered.
-So surprised that one gave us a couple of extra croissants just for her – to soothe her feelings.
+So surprised, indeed, that one gave us a couple of extra croissants just for her – to soothe her feelings.
 They do, however, love dogs that bark an awful lot and also dogs that take a dump on the pavements.
 Which many of them do, unhappily.

 The UK ‘PETS’ (Pet Passport) Scheme